 There are over 500 hundred sightseeing tours and activities for Berlin, see the full list, or start with the following four selections:

-Disclaimer: Archaeology Travel receives a small commission if you purchase any ticket or activity you purchase through Get Your Guide.
+Disclaimer: Archaeology Travel receives a small commission if you purchase a ticket or activity through Get Your Guide, or a hotel stay through Booking.com.
 This does not mean you pay extra, the commission is taken out of the advertised fee, which is the same as you will find on the street in Berlin and is the best price available.

 For the photograph of the ticket machine, thanks to Adam @ Travels of Adam – a great blog with many interesting posts on Berlin and beyond.